AidanJReid/Milestone-Project2/README.md

 ##### Sightings by State bar chart
 - Visually representing all 52 states and the number of sightings.
 - This includes a 53rd state (XX) and accounts for sightings outside of the recognised US states, e.g. Europe.
-- Reset button provided to improve user experience.
+- **Reset button** provided to improve user experience.
-- Select menu which gives user ability to toggle between States.
+- **State Dropdown selector** - allows user to select US State.
 Alternatively the respective bar(s) can be selected/deselected.

 ##### Pie Charts - Duration of UFO Sightings | Shapes of UFOs
 - Segment(s) of pie charts can be clicked upon and are interactive impacting on readability of subsequent charts.